hyshka/django-webpack-talk/SLIDES.md

 - Easy to integrate into an existing Django project

-- If SEO is a concern you can build your public-facing site with static HTML pages, or even integrate a CMS like Wagtail if you need it
+- If SEO is a concern you can build your public-facing site with static HTML pages, or even integrate a CMS if you need it

 - Frontend and Backend code maintained in the same repository makes it easy to test the application as a whole